Competitive Programming vs Software Development – Where Should I Invest My Time?

 A software developer also deals with the complexity of the system, scalability issue, and some techniques to deal with the performance issue of the application (For ex: caching mechanism).

 In software development, most of the time you work in a team and your code is not just your code (but competitive programmers are often their masters).
 So it’s very important in software development to write clean and better code that is easy to read, easy to modify, easy to maintain, and easy to extend.
-Nobody loves to work on some messy code written by XYZ developer in a team.
+Nobody loves to work on some messy code written by an XYZ developer in a team.
 You will receive hate from other developers if you leave some messy code in the codebase.
 So this skill is one of the most important skills a software developer should have.
 It comes with practice, patience, looking at the other developer’s code, and when you get to indulge in building some real-world projects.
 Unfortunately, competitive programming can not teach you this skillset.

 You also need to be good at design patterns, operating systems. computer networks, distributed systems, and some other fundamental concepts of computer science.
 Software development improves you in multiple areas.
 It improves your communication skill because you need to talk to your managers or colleague regarding the product requirement or the tasks in your project.
 In CP, it’s just you who is writing the code and increasing the rating.
 There is no involvement of others.

 One of the best things about software development is that you make life easier for others and you make a big impact on people’s life.
-Just look at around you, there are so many applications making our life easier.
+Just look around you, there are so many applications making our life easier.
 Uber, Zomato, Swiggy, Ola are creating a big impact on people’s life.
 These things are not possible doing only CP.
 Software development also opens the opportunity of freelancing which is another good source of income for a lot of people.

 What About Job Opportunities?